Aenteas/MCTS/README.md

 * Scheduler - Time allocation strategy for each search phase
 * Game type - The type of board game that is currently played

-The <<tt, transposition table implementation>> enables the user to specify a memory budget for the search tree.
+The transposition table implementation enables the user to specify a memory budget for the search tree.
+See details below.

 The goal of this project is to provide C++ implementation of the MCTS algorithm that can be deployed in different board game engines using custom configurations with little effort.

-### Features
+## Features

 * Exploartion strategy - UCT-2 [2].
 * Transposition table - Node recycling implementation from [3] adapted to linear probing transposition tables.
 As a benchmark, there is a standard transposition table implementation with chaining